Relationships are messy.

-My wife, Becca, and I were on the same page when we got married: we wanted to be intentional about building a healthy marriage together.
+My wife, Becca, and I were on the same page when we got married: we wanted to be intentional about building a healthy marriage together so that we could navigate through the inevitable messiness that all relationships undergo.

 But, we didn't just want to "beat the odds."
 We wanted to thrive together.
 We wondered what it would look like to live every day as best friends for 50, 60, 70 years.